Career and Technical Education (CTE)

 - Middle-skill jobs, jobs that require education and training beyond high school but less than a bachelor’s degree, are a significant part of the economy.
 Of the 55 million job openings created by 2020, 30 percent will require some college or a two-year associate degree.

-The Clarksville-Montgomery County School System and its Career Technical Education Programs do not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs or activities and provides equal access to all Career Technical Education courses.
+The Clarksville-Montgomery County School System and its Career and Technical Education Programs do not discriminate on the basis of race, color, religion, creed, national origin, sex, disability, age or genetic information in its programs or activities and provides equal access to the Boy Scouts and other designated youth groups.